yashwanth-kotha/tejassu/README.md

 ## Technical Implementation
 - Built with Streamlit for a user-friendly interface
 - Custom AI SDK wrapper for multiple model providers
 - Local storage for journal entries

 ## Future projection
+- Converting the journal entries to vector database
 - Incorporating Handwritten recognition
 - Audio to text journal entries
 Here is the GUI